Thursday, March 23, 2023

 Chapter 5

 The tall white-haired applicant seemed very nice at first.
-He met with William and agreed to do a couple of stories to demonstrate his abilities.
+He met with Bill and agreed to do a couple of stories to demonstrate his abilities.
 Before the stories were done he started e-mailing tips for a better paper.
 Then the e-mails started to take on a more superior tone.

 It was clear he thought he was in charge.

 On Sept.
-17, I was informed that Rob had been hired as a stringer.
+17, I was informed that Bob had been hired as a stringer.
 But this wasn’t good enough for the want to be boss.
 The next day he received a tour of the office and before we knew it he was the man in charge.

 In an attempt to pacify me, management offered me a small raise.